Improving Solar Permitting in the United States

 As these suggested changes are implemented the price for solar will go down.
 This will keep solar at a price that is still beneficial for the public after the ITC is phased out.
 This provides hope for the future of the solar industry.

-However, the likely hood that the price will drop lower than it is with the 30 percent ITC, at least at first, is not high.
+However, the likely hood that the price will drop lower than it is with the ITC, at least at first, is not high.
 If solar is in the cards for you, getting it while the ITC is still in place will give you the most bang for your buck.